 According to gs.statcounter.com, Google holds a 92% market share of the search industry worldwide.
 If we look at the digital advertising landscape, competition is heating up as existing, and new entrants are growing their digital advertising footprint (TikTok, Amazon, and Apple in particular).

 A monopoly is a situation in which one player controls the whole market in a particular industry.

 That means the monopolist can prevent competition as it can charge high prices without losing market shares.

 Or it can leverage its market dominance to prevent others from entering the market.

-That is represented by “the fraction of total market sales controlled by the largest group of sellers.“
+That is represented by how much of the sales are controlled by the largest group.

 Profit-Rate as a Measure